Learning in repeated auctions: Introduction: scope and motivation

 \chapter{Introduction: scope and motivation}

-The main purpose of auction theory is to construct a set of rules that will be used by a seller to sell one or several items to a group of potential buyers, that will sent messages (or \emph{bids}) to the seller -- usually indicating how much they value the item.
-In almost all cases, it is sufficient to define the two following rules.
-The \emph{allocation rule} describes which buyer is winning the auction (if a unique non-divisible item is sold), or how the item is shared between them, depending on the different messages received.
-The \emph{payment rule} indicates to buyers how much they are going to pay to the seller, again based on the different messages.
-Those rules are known publicly before the auction started, and they influence the behavior, or the strategy, of the different buyers.
+The main purpose of auction theory is to construct a set of rules that will be used by a seller to sell one or several items to a group of potential buyers, that will send messages (or \emph{bids}) to the seller -- usually indicating how much they value the item or how much they are willing to pay to acquire it.
+In almost all cases, it is sufficient to define only two rules.
+First, the \emph{allocation rule} describes which buyer wins the auction (if a unique non-divisible item is sold), depending on the different messages received; if the item is divisible, the allocation rule describes how the item is shared between winners.
+Second, the \emph{payment rule} indicates to buyers how much they are going to pay to the seller, again based on the different messages.
+Those rules are known publicly before the auction starts, and they influence the behavior, or strategy, of the different buyers.

-When she chooses beforehand an allocation rule and a payment rule, the seller might have several competing objectives: {\bf 1)} maximizing the revenue she is getting from the auction (\emph{revenue maximization}), {\bf 2)} ensuring the participation of buyers to the auction (\emph{individual rationality}), {\bf 3)} preventing strategic behavior of buyers (\emph{incentive compatibility}) as it makes revenue maximization more challenging.
-On the other side, the buyers adapt strategically the bids they send to the seller depending the rules of the auctions, in order to maximize their own utility.
+When choosing an allocation and a payment rule, the seller might have several constraints to respect: {\bf 1)} maximizing the revenue she is getting from the auction (\emph{revenue maximization}); {\bf 2)} ensuring the participation of buyers to the auction and making sure they have an incentive to participate (\emph{individual rationality}); {\bf 3)} ensuring that given the rules of the auction, it is in the best interest of buyers to reveal how much they truly value an item (\emph{incentive compatibility}) as it may make revenue maximization easier.
+On the other side of the game, the buyers adapt strategically the bids sent to the seller depending on auction rules in order to maximize their own utility.